 Federal tax credits are available for those interested in converting from a fossil fuel base heating system to an all electric heat pump system.
 Households that are making 80% of their area’s median income can receive a maximum rebate covering up to $8000 towards your new heat pump system.
 Other households who make at or above their area’s median income may still be able to qualify for up to $2000 toward a new heat pump system.
 Specific details on what equipment qualifies have yet to be released.

 The indoor unit in a heat pump or all electric system is referred to as the air handler.
 The air handler consists of a blower motor, evaporator coil and auxiliary heat package.
-A common misconception is that this unit is the home's primary source of heat when - in reality - it is only a back-up.All manufacturers now – as mandated by the US Dept of Energy in 2019 – offer indoor electric air handlers with a standard blower motor and a variable speed blower.
+A common misconception is that this unit is the home's primary source of heat when - in reality - it is only a back-up.All manufacturers now – as mandated by the US Dept of Energy in 2019 – offer indoor electric air handlers with a high efficient ECM blower.

-Because of the high cost of electricity & because in central Ohio we heat 7 or 8 months out of the year, we at Hetter Heating & Cooling recommend, when purchasing a heat pump, focus on a unit with an HSPF of at least 9.0 or higher.
+Because of the high cost of electricity & because in central Ohio we heat 7 or 8 months out of the year, we at Hetter Heating & Cooling recommend, when purchasing a heat pump, focus on a unit with an HSPF of at least 10.0 or higher.
 For more information, go to www.trane.com, www.tempstar.com, www.ruud.com.